makerbase-mks/RepRapFirmware-for-MKS-Boards/README.md

 Copy all the [released files and folders](https://github.com/makerbase-mks/RepRapFirmware-for-MKS-Boards/tree/main/release%20firmware/rrf_v3.2) to the TF card, then power on until the “FAN1” light on the motherboard flashes, which means update RRF firmware complete.

 ## Wifi firmware update and wifi configuration
-1. On the step of Update mainboard RRF firmware, you need to make sure that the wifi firmware DuetWiFiServer.bin is inside the firmware folder, the wifi firmware will be updated automatically.

-2. Use the Pronterface or other host on PC to connect to the motherboard, and then send the command:
+1. make sure that the wifi firmware "DuetWiFiServer.bin" is in the firmware folder of TF card.
+Use the Pronterface or other host on PC to connect to the motherboard, and then send the command:

 ``` M997 S1 ```